khulnasoft/scalar/packages/api-client-react/README.md

 npm install @scalar/api-client-react
 ```

+## Compatibility

+This package is compatible with React 19 and is untested on React 18.
+If you want guaranteed React 18 support please use
+version `1.0.107` of this package.

 ## Usage

 First we need to add the provider, you should add it in the highest place you have a unique spec.